Direct probing of the simulation complexity of open quantum many-body dynamics: Introduction

 In this work, we study this question by exploring the complexity of simulating open quantum systems, focusing on physically meaningful parameters---\textit{correlation length} and \textit{mixing time}---in both short- and long-time regimes \cite{fang2025mixing, alipour2020correlation, babu2024unfolding, gribben2022using,kastoryano2013rapid}, as suggested in the context of quantum imaginary-time evolution (QITE) algorithms \cite{motta2020determining}.
 Specifically, we employ two complementary approaches: (i) classical tensor network (TN) simulations, and (ii) quantum simulation algorithms based on unitary approximation of nonunitary operators~\cite{motta2020determining} (see subsequent development in \cite{chan2023simulating,kamakari2022digital,sun2021quantum,jouzdani2022alternative,mao2023measurement,huang2023efficient}).
 We are particularly interested in how these spatial and temporal resources scale with respect to dissipation strength, time, and initial conditions of the system.
-We first consider a more general open quantum system setup, which includes cases of time-dependent \cite{breuer2009stochastic} and nonlinear Lindbladian master equations \cite{liu2025digital} which can interpolate to non-Hermitian dynamics~\cite{liu2025lindbladian}.
-We begin by developing a stochastic simulation method based on quantum jump formulation~\cite{endo2020variational} for more general Lindbladian master equations.
-Then we analyse how dissipation affects the simulation complexity, where our technical contribution is linking it to the average correlation length, which is region- and time-dependent, and strictly smaller than the correlation length in \cite{motta2020determining}.
+Here, we consider a general open quantum system setup.
+We start with Markovian dynamics, including both time-dependent \cite{breuer2009stochastic} and nonlinear Lindbladian master equations \cite{liu2025digital} which can interpolate to non-Hermitian dynamics~\cite{liu2025lindbladian}.
+Then, we discuss the simulation of non-Markovian dynamics~\cite{tamascelli2018nonperturbative,menczel2024non,tanimura2020numerically,lambert2019modelling,park2024quasi,huang2025coupled,gao2022non,dan2025simulating,li2024toward,li2023dissipatons,yan2014theory,xu2022taming,xu2023universal}, in which we are focused on unravelling the influence functional of the environment with complex-valued paths proposed in \cite{xu2023universal} and simulation in an extended bosonic Hilbert space.
+To simulate the (non-)Markovian dynamics, we develop a stochastic simulation method based on quantum jump formulation~\cite{endo2020variational}.
+We analyse how dissipation affects the simulation complexity, where our technical contribution is linking it to the average correlation length, which is region- and time-dependent, and strictly smaller than the correlation length that is commonly used in literature (e.g., in \cite{motta2020determining}).